 The analysis on simple artificial problems disclosed theoretical properties of EAs (e.g., which problem structures are easy or hard for EAs), and also helped to develop approaches for analyzing more complex problems.
 The running time analysis of EAs was then extended to combinatorial optimization problems.
-For some P-solvable problems, EAs were shown able to find an optimal solution in polynomial time.
+For some P-solvable problems, EAs have been shown to be able to find an optimal solution in polynomial expected time.
 For example, the minimum spanning tree problem can be solved by the (1+1)-EA and a simple multi-objective EA called GSEMO in $O(m^2(\log n+\log w_{\max}))$~\cite{neumann2007randomized} and $O(mn(n+\log w_{\max}))$~\cite{neumann2006minimum} expected time, respectively.
 Note that $m$, $n$ and $w_{\max}$ are the number of edges, the number of nodes and the maximum edge weight of a graph, respectively.
-For some NP-hard problems, EAs were shown able to achieve good approximation ratios in polynomial time.
+For some NP-hard problems, EAs have been shown to be able to achieve good approximation ratios in polynomial expected time.
 For example, for the partition problem, the (1+1)-EA can achieve a $(4/3)$-approximation ratio in $O(n^2)$ expected time~\cite{witt2005worst}; for the minimum set cover problem, the expected running time of the GSEMO until obtaining a $(\log m +1)$-approximation ratio is $O(m^2n+mn(\log n+\log c_{\max}))$~\cite{friedrich2010approximating}, where $m$, $n$ and $c_{\max}$ denote the size of the ground set, the number of subsets and the maximum cost of a subset, respectively.
-More running time results of EAs on combinatorial optimization problems can refer to~\cite{neumann2010bioinspired}.
+For more running time results of EAs on combinatorial optimization problems, the reader can refer to~\cite{neumann2010bioinspired}.